 Size doesn’t tell the whole story, though.
 All of the cancer’s characteristics are important.
 A small cancer can be aggressive while a larger cancer is not — or it could be the other way around.

 "Size matters when it comes to breast cancer, but size is only one of the personality features on the list.
-You can have a small cancer that behaves like a bully, or a large cancer that is mild-mannered."-- Marisa Weiss, M.D., president and founder, Breastcancer.org
+You can have a small cancer that behaves like a bully, or a large cancer that is mild-mannered."-- Marisa Weiss, M.D., chief medical officer, Breastcancer.org